Accessibility and MyBeckett: Tips and tools

 Immersive Reader, ePub, PDF (OCR, Tagged), Translated version.

+The following video describes all of the format options (captions available).
 Video length 2.45 minutes.
 Navigate to 0.25 seconds for the relevant start point.

 [Ask Us Home button]